jagerber48/sciform/docs/source/usage.rst

 ...     print(f'{snum:.2ep}')
 1.23 c

-:class:`sfloat` objects load global settings when being *formatted*, not initialized.
+:class:`sfloat` and :class:`vufloat` objects load global settings when being *formatted*, not initialized.
-In contrast, :class:`Formatter` settings are configured and frozen when the class is initialized.
+By contrast, :class:`Formatter` settings are configured and frozen when the class is initialized.
-Thus changing global default settings with :func:`set_global_defaults` or with the :class:`GlobalDefaultsContext` will not change the behavior of any :class:`Formatter` that was intantiated before the change, but it will change :class:`sfloat` formatting.
+Thus, changing global default settings with :func:`set_global_defaults` or with the :class:`GlobalDefaultsContext` will not change the behavior of any :class:`Formatter` that was instantiated before the change, but it will change :class:`sfloat` and :class:`vufloat` formatting.
-Global configuration settings are, thus, most useful for controlling the behavior of :class:`sfloat` formatting.
+Global configuration settings are, then, most useful for controlling the behavior of :class:`sfloat` and :class:`vufloat` formatting.
-In particular, not all avaible options can be accessed using the :ref:`FSML <fsml>`, so the only way to modify these options while using :class:`sfloat` formatting is via the global configuration settings.
+In particular, not all avaible options can be accessed using the :ref:`FSML <fsml>`, so the only way to modify these options while using :class:`sfloat` or :class:`vufloat` formatting is via the global configuration settings.